msc365/az-devops-governance/src/res/shared/role-assignment/README.md

 - Operations are idempotent (safe to run multiple times).
 - User confirmation is required for deletion unless `-Force` is specified.
+- When `EnforceDesiredState` is not specified, only missing assignments are created (safe mode).
+- When `EnforceDesiredState` is specified, extra assignments are removed (full enforcement).